MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/contributing.md

 When you're updating the conceptual docs, you can find the Mixed Reality docs repository [here](https://github.com/MicrosoftDocs/mixed-reality).

 >[!Tip]
->Articles related to GraphicsTools can be found in this folder [mixed-reality/mrtk-unity/mrtk3-graphicstools/](https://github.com/MicrosoftDocs/mixed-reality/tree/docs/mrtk-unity/mrtk3-graphicstools)
+>Articles related to Graphics Tools can be found in this folder [mixed-reality/mrtk-unity/mrtk3-graphicstools/](https://github.com/MicrosoftDocs/mixed-reality/tree/docs/mrtk-unity/mrtk3-graphicstools)

-Start by following these [recommendations for contributing to Microsoft docs](/contribute/) and the guide for [Contributing to Mixed Reality developer documentation](https://github.com/MicrosoftDocs/mixed-reality/blob/docs/mixed-reality-docs/mr-dev-docs/CONTRIBUTING.md)
+Start by following these [recommendations for contributing to Microsoft docs](/contribute/) and the guide for [contributing to Mixed Reality developer documentation](https://github.com/MicrosoftDocs/mixed-reality/blob/docs/mixed-reality-docs/mr-dev-docs/CONTRIBUTING.md).